Subscribe to My Newsletter

 2: Do What's Right

 As the name of this site suggests, putting my clients first has been my guiding philosophy since I started in this industry in 1989.I’m a fiduciary advisor.
 That means I am legally and ethically obligated to act solely in your best interest.
 As an independent my loyalty is solely to you, not to any company or product vendor.
 My goal is to help you build a retirement that truly gives you peace of mind.When I sit with a client I ask myself, "What would I do for myself and my family if I were in this situation?"
-Then that's what I recommend.This includes the way I charge fees.
+Then that's what I recommend.Doing what's right includes the way I charge fees.
 Lower costs for you takes precedence over my income.

 “I want to be happy by doing well by doing good. ―Michael“Don’t sell anything you wouldn’t buy yourself.”Charlie Munger“The truth tellers have no competition.”Nick Murray